How To Get Rid of Bed Bugs [Guide]

 Identifying the Bite

-Bed bugs are hard to identify as they look similar to tick, flea and mosquito bites.
+Bed bugs are hard to identify as they look similar to tick, flea, and mosquito bites.
 You can have a medical professional examine the bite to determine if it’s from a bed bug or check out some Pest Brigade’s free resources.

 Most bites will heal after a week but if it persists or seems to worsen, seek medical attention.